EdKo2001/Listy/README.md

 # Listy
-Own Project called React Corporate Website.
+Own Project.
 In The Progress.

 ### Used technology
 * react